petebachant/petebachant.github.io/_posts/2024-11-office-suites-reproducibility.markdown

 At some point, you probably won't be able to publish unless you include all of your code and data, so you might as well get ahead of the curve.

+Maybe it will speed up the publication process.
+Has anyone studied that?

 Working reproducibility will also make you more efficient and organized, so it's not just some noble service to society.